danielle-j-wang/deep_learning_project/README.md

  1mage classification

-A deep learning model to classify any new sets of images.
+The goal of this project was to build a multi-class image classification model.
 The final test accuracy is 0.9077.

 ## Tools